-Christmas has clear protagonists: the little ones, so having a good list of Christmas plans for children is key for these dates.
+Christmas has some clear protagonists: the little ones, so having a good list of Christmas plans for kids is key for these dates.

 📍 Location: Ronda de Valencia, 2 (Embajadores)